landmate/landmate.github.io/index.md

 ## Contact

 The project is currently maintained by Vitus Lehner.
-You can contact me via the following email address: vitus at landmate.org
+You can contact me via the following email address: [vitus@landmate.org](mailto:vitus@landmate.org)

 ## Thanks